DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-21 Meeting Notes.md

 	- Area for counting the number of keys the player has (NOT functional)
 	- A section for the player's passive spells (NOT functional)
 	- A section for the player's primary and secondary spells (mostly functional)
+		- Depending on the spells the player has equipped, these icons change

 ##### Animation Things
 - Andre made it so Allister's cloak has cloth physics